FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_troubleshootCommonProblems/t_st_communicationProblems/c_st_trust_establishment_issues.md

 ## Common certificate errors

-If certificates are not correctly imported or the certificate has expired, you might see ERROR-level entries regarding SSL handshaking in the server log on the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server such as:
+If certificates are not correctly imported or the certificate has expired, you might see ERROR-level entries regarding SSL handshaking in the server log on the {{< SecureTransport/componentshortname  >}} Server such as:

 `com.valicert.brules.eventmonitor - SSL handshake failed`

 Specific issues that can cause an error include:

--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server CA certificate is not imported into Edge.
+-   {{< SecureTransport/componentshortname >}} Server CA certificate is not imported into Edge.
--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge CA certificate is not imported into Server.
+-   {{< SecureTransport/componentshortname >}} Edge CA certificate is not imported into Server.
--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server CA certificate is expired.
+-   {{< SecureTransport/componentshortname >}} Server CA certificate is expired.
--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge CA certificate is expired.
+-   {{< SecureTransport/componentshortname >}} Edge CA certificate is expired.
--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server certificate is expired.
+-   {{< SecureTransport/componentshortname >}} Server certificate is expired.
--   <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge certificate is expired.
+-   {{< SecureTransport/componentshortname >}} Edge certificate is expired.

 Use **Setup &gt; Certificates** to view the certificates and monitor expiration dates on a regular basis.